genicam/harvesters/README.rst

     print(buffer.image.ndarray)
     h.queue_buffer(buffer)

 In this option, again, do not forget that you have to queue the buffer by yourself.
 If you forgot queueing it, then you'll lose a buffer that can be used for image acquisition.
+Everything is up to your design, so please choose an appropriate way for you.

-The following code stops image acquisition:
+Okay, then you would stop image acquisition with the following code:

 .. code-block:: python

     h.stop_image_acquisition()

-And the following code disconnects the device from Harvester:
+And the following code disconnects the connecting device from Harvester:

 .. code-block:: python

     h.disconnect_device()

-Now you can quit the program.
+Now you can quit the program!

 ########################
-How to Use Harvester GUI
+How to use Harvester GUI
 ########################

 To use Harvester GUI, let's create a Python script file, naming ``foo.py``, that contains the following code: